 • Consultations with a trained financial counsellor on how to develop a budget and stick to it

-• Help negotiating with creditors to get them to reduce or reverse late fees that are currently a part of your debt load
+• Help to negotiate with creditors to get them to reduce or reverse late fees that are currently a part of your debt load

 • Assistance with obtaining a debt consolidation loan to lower your average interest rate and your monthly payment amount (if appropriate for your situation)